Division of inheritance in Korea

 Division of inherited property, as shown above, after the commencement of inheritance, i.e. after Mike’s death, affects the property rights ex post facto.
 It means that if, for example, Rose, Hope and Wish all decide to place the property under Rose’s name and, accordingly, conclude a property division agreement, from the legal point of view it will be considered as if Rose inherited Mike’s property at the moment of his death.

-If you have any questions, please leave your comments down below or contact our office for more information.
+If you have any questions regarding division of inheritance in Korea, please leave your comments down below or contact our office for more information.

 Next in line – acceptance, renunciation and legal reserve of inheritance.
 Stay tuned!

-Also, If you want to have information about Korean Inheritance tax.
-Click Here.
+Also, If you want more information about Korean Inheritance tax Click Here.